California Unfair Practices Act

 “Loss leaders” are products that are sold below their cost to the seller.
 These products can are used to increase sales of other products or services.
 For example, a cell-phone company may sell phones below costs in order to increase sales of profitable service agreements.

-Report an Antitrust Violation of the CA Unfair Practices Act
+Report a violation of the California Unfair Practices Act: